 The financial highlights table is intended to help you understand the Funds' financial performance for the period of the Funds' operations.
 Certain information reflects financial results for a single Fund share.
 The total returns in the table represent the rate that an investor would have earned (or lost) on an investment in the Funds (assuming reinvestment of all dividends and distributions).
-The financial highlights for the fiscal years ended December 31, 2022 and 2021 were audited by BBD, LLP, whose report, along with the Funds' financial statements are included in the Funds' annual report, which is available upon request.
-The financial highlights for the fiscal years and periods ended prior to January 1, 2021 were audited by other auditors.
+The financial highlights for the fiscal years ended December 31, 2022 and 2021 were audited by BBD, LLP, the Funds' prior independent registered public accounting firm.
+The financial highlights for the fiscal year ended December 31, 2023 were audited by Cohen & Company, Ltd., the Funds' independent registered public accounting firm, whose report, along with the Funds' financial statements, is included in the annual report to shareholders, which may be obtained at no charge by calling the Funds.

 The following tables set forth the per share operating performance data for a share of beneficial interest outstanding for the year or period indicated.